-Parent has discontinued its previous policy of paying a regular quarterly dividend.
-On February 29, 2008, Parent paid its final quarterly dividend of \$0.13 per share under the new discontinued policy.
-The Company currently intends to retain future earnings to build cash on the balance sheet and invest in its business, particularly in A&R. Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our board of directors may deem relevant.
+The Company has discontinued its previous policy of paying a regular quarterly dividend.
+On February 29, 2008, the Company paid its final quarterly dividend of \$0.13 per share under the now discontinued policy.
+The Company currently intends to retain future earnings to build cash on the balance sheet and invest in its business, particularly in A&R. Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our Board of Directors may deem relevant.